BARThez: a Skilled Pretrained French Sequence-to-Sequence Model: Conclusion

-We released BARThez and mBARThez, the first BART models for the French language.
-We evaluated them on two abstractive summarization tasks form OrangeSum, a dataset that we release with this work.
-The evaluation shows that (1) BARThez is competitive to mBART while having four times less parameters, and that (2) mBARThez provides a significant boost over mBART by simply adding a relatively affordable language adaptive phase to the pretraining.
-In addition, we evaluate BARThez and mBARThez on 3 discriminative tasks (sentiment analysis, paraphrasing, natural language inference) against cutting edge French BERT-based language models (FlauBERT and CamemBERT), and obtain very competitive results.
-An interesting area for future work is to further explore the idea of ``language adaptive pretraining'', and to compare it with the traditional approach where the model is directly pretrained on monolingual corpus from scratch.
+We released BARThez and mBARThez, the first large-scale pretrained seq2seq models for the French language, as well as a novel summarization dataset for French, inspired by the XSum dataset.
+By evaluating our models on the summarization dataset we showed that: (1) BARThez is on par with mBART while having four times less parameters, and that (2) mBARThez provides a significant boost over mBART by simply adding a relatively affordable language-adaptive phase to the pretraining.
+In addition, we evaluated BARThez and mBARThez on 5 sentiment analysis, paraphrasing, and natural language inference tasks against cutting edge BERT-based French language models (FlauBERT and CamemBERT), and obtained very competitive results.
+An interesting area for future work is to further explore the language-adaptive pretraining approach.